simard-landscape-lab/orinoco/README.md

 >Orinoco is a delta in Venezuela and literally means “a place to paddle” in Warao, but refers to a place being navigable.

 Orinoco is a tool to leverage python GIS tools to generate river networks from a water mask and a source/sink area (e.g. the ocean).
+We generate the river network using scikit-fmm, skimage, networkx, geopandas, shapely, etc. See example in [notebooks](notebooks) to see how these products are generated.

 Products: